The album was not released. Various tracks were released on Vigil and different compilations.

 Producer: Glyn Johns.

 In mid 1967, the creative momentum still strong with The Easybeats and the band started work on their next album.
 Choosing to work with Producer Glyn Johns (who would later go on to produce The Who and The Beatles), the group returned to the famed Olympic Sound Studios where they had recorded their last single “Heaven and Hell”.
 With Snowy Fleet now back in Australia, the band used friend and session musician Freddie Smith to sit on drums until a replacement for their departed comrade could be found.
 The songs Harry and George had written for this album were a solid mixture of hard rock songs (‘Good Times’), epic ballads (‘We’ll Make It Together’) and psychedelic power pop (‘Station on Third Avenue’, ‘Mr. Riley of Higginbottom & Clive’).
 In the same month as Sgt.
 Pepper was released, The Easybeats were on their way into the psychedelic age.
-But it was to be journey cut short, as yet again the band would find themselves at the mercy of fate.
+But the journey would be cut short as, yet again, the band would find themselves at the mercy of fate.

 During the recording of the album, The Easybeats, and their management, would be caught up in a dispute with their Australian label – Albert Productions.
 When the Easybeats were first signed to the production company in 1965, they had signed a world-wide deal with giving Albert Productions (the record music arm) rights to their recorded material and Albert Publishing Pty. the rights to all songs written by the members of the group in Australia, with other companies in other regions.
 Because of the agreement, when their manager Mike Vaughn had struck a deal with the U.S. label United Artists Records in mid-1966, he actually engineered a “lease agreement” between Albert Productions and U.A.
 This meant Albert Productions would own the rights to the recordings which they leased out to Parlophone in Australia and through United Artists for the U.S, U.K., Canada and other countries in Western Europe (in the U.K. and Europe EMI handled distribution while in the U.S., U.A. would do this themselves).
 This was a five-year contract with the option for yearly renewal after that.
 The initial U.A. agreement was a short-term agreement to cover the release of ‘Women’ in the U.S. and ‘Come and See Her’ in the U.K. A formal contract was signed in New York between Albert Productions Managing Director and the band’s long time Producer Ted Albert and U.A.
 President Michael Stewart on July 16, 1966.
 In the beginning, this worked fine.
 After the false start – with the rejected attempt at recording a single at Abbey Road Studios (that was produced by Ted Albert), the group signed a production agreement with Shel Talmy for their next recordings.
 Shel Talmy was known for his early success with The Who and The Kinks.